tora-tool/ansible-oracle-modules-ari/README.md

 #### oracle_grant ####

-- This module manage Oracle privileges.
+- This module manages Oracle privileges.
 - It can deal with system privileges, role privileges and object privileges (procedure, function, package, package body and directory).
 - It has 3 possible states: `present`, `absent` and `identical`.
   States `present` and `absent` ensure privileges are present or absent.
   State `identical` replace privileges with the ones in parameter.

+#### oracle_pdb ####

+- This module manages pluggable databases (PDB) in an Oracle container database (CDB).
+- It can :
+  * create a PDB from seed, clone a PDB or plug a PDB from XML ;
+  * drop or unplug a PDB ;
+  * open or close a PDB.
+- Only a few Oracle options are available to create, drop or alter a pluggable database.

 #### oracle_role ####

-- This module manage Oracle role objects.
+- This module manages Oracle role objects.
 - It handles creation and deletion of roles.
 - It doesn't support changing password.
 There's no hint to know a password was changed, so no change is made.